 Also, the wide variety of animals and plants will charm your tour.
 It’s an excellent place that blends the past and the present, offering the best experiences in southern Utah.

 One more feature of this park you wouldn’t want to miss is the Zion Narrows (Canyon).
-It’s a 15-mile slot canyon located in the North Fork of the Virgin River.
+It’s a 15-mile slot canyon located on the North Fork of the Virgin River.
 And its reddish canyon walls are just enough to brighten your day.
+Make the most of your visit by reading our full guide on the best hotels in Zion National Park.

 14. Tour the Grand Canyon